 - The desire of living a longer, healthier life

-This company did a brilliant work, too.
-With words like “natural ingredients,” smooth,” and “glossy,” this description reflects what most women naturally want: a silky, healthy, smooth hair.
-Original Moxie also included the ingredients that make it possible (Vitamins and Omega Fatty Acids), which increases the credibility of the product.
+This company did brilliant work, too.
+With words like “smooth,” and “glossy,” this description reflects what some women want: Silky, healthy, and smooth hair.
+Original Moxie also included the ingredients that make it possible (vitamins and omega fatty acids), which increases the credibility of the product.

 The bottom line?
 Every market wants to fulfill different desires, dreams, and goals.
 Your task, as a marketer, is to find these elements and write a description that matches them.

 In 1966, Eugene Schwartz introduced these terms in chapters two and three of the copywriting classic “Breakthrough Advertising.”
-In the next few points, I’ll cover what I consider are the most important aspects of such chapters.
+In the next few points, I’ll cover what I consider to be the most important aspects of such chapters.
 However, I highly recommend that you read Schwartz’s book anyway.

-Ingredient # 2.
-Your Market’s State of Awareness
+Product Description Ingredient #2: Your Market’s State of Awareness

 According to Schwartz, to discover your market’s state of awareness, you need to answer a simple, yet often overlooked, question: How much do your prospects know about the way your product satisfies their desires?

-You can’t simply talk the same way to a person who already knows (and wants) what you are selling that you do to someone who has never heard of it.
+You can’t simply talk the same way to a person who already knows (and wants) what you’re selling as you do to someone who has never heard of it.

-For example, let’s say you want to sell a new brand of soccer cleats to an entirely unaware market (they don’t know you yet.)
+For example, let’s say you want to sell a new brand of soccer cleats to an entirely unaware market (in other words, they don’t know you yet.)
 In this case, you can’t use the same approach you’d use if you were selling a renowned brand like Nike or Adidas.
 Even if your prospects admit they need a new pair of soccer cleats, they aren’t convinced your product is a good fit for them.

-If you want to sell to these people, you’d need to show more proof and details about how your product can satisfy them, and reinforce your prospects’ desire to your product.
+If you want to sell to these people, you’d need to show more proof and details about how your product can satisfy them, and reinforce your prospects’ desire for your product.